cisco/mindmeld/source/userguide/text_preparation_pipeline.rst

         {'start': 6, 'text': 'y'}
     ]

-The steps to use a custom Tokenizer in your application are explained here.
+The steps to use a custom Tokenizer in your application are explained :ref:`here <custom-pipeline>`.

 Normalization